Statistical Programs supported at NAU

 These software packages are installed in the Computer Labs on campus as well as on the Virtual Lab (vlab).

 The yearly license for the statistical packages runs from July 1st to the end of the following June.
 New licenses typically arrive in July and, once available, are placed for sale in the ITS Software Store.
+The exception is SPSS which is handled via the SPSS self registration system.
 SPSS has a 30-day grace period and SAS has a 90-day grace period.
 Licensing is handled separately for both SPSS and SAS or SAS JMP.
 You may self register for SPSS each year (access is available only on the NAU domain or if logged into the NAU VPN).
 SAS and JMP are available only through the ITS Software Store.

 Additional information and general support of statistical processing and programs at NAU is available.